April 21, 2023

 Every year, millions of Americans undergo imaging tests to assist doctors in the diagnosis and prognosis of health conditions including cancer.
 These imaging techniques provide doctors with valuable information enabling them to make quick diagnosis and recommend appropriate treatment options.
 But how do these tests work, why are they used, and what are the differences between CT scans and PET scans?
 Read on to know more.

-A CT scan or computerized tomography scan is a type of medical imaging test that uses x-rays to create detailed, cross-sectional images of different organs of the body.
-CT scans can also be used to guide biopsies or other procedures to obtain a tissue sample for analysis.
+A CT scan or computerized tomography scan is a type of medical imaging test that uses X-rays to create detailed, cross-sectional images of different organs of the body.
+It can also be used to guide biopsies or other procedures to obtain a tissue sample for analysis.

 During the procedure, the patient lies on a table that slides into a doughnut-shaped machine called a CT scanner.
 The computer then uses this data to construct a series of detailed, 3D images of the organs inside the body.

 High resolution: CT scans provide detailed, high-resolution images to detect any small tumors or abnormalities.

 Fast and non-invasive: This is a quick and painless procedure, typically taking only a few minutes to complete if compared to other procedures.

 Versatile: It can be used to image many different parts of the body, including the chest, abdomen, pelvis, and bones.

 Widely available: This is a common imaging option widely available in most hospitals and imaging centers, making it a convenient option for patients.